govuk-one-login/di-fec-ga4/PACKAGE-README.md

 ### Form Change Tracker

 Form Change Tracker is triggered when a user clicks on a link that allows them to change a previous form they had completed and loads the form page correctly.
 The URL needs to contain an edit parameter equal to true (example: /my-form-page?edit=true).
-We are tracking only the label of the field, the submit button text.
+We are tracking the label of the field and the submit button text.

+### Form Error Tracker

+Form Error Tracker is triggered when a page loads and when the page displays any form errors.
+We are tracking the label of the field and the error message.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>